petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/adding-an-approval-workflow.md

    }
 ```

-The post method for `WorkflowAction1RestController` has two parameters: the JSON Web Token (JWT) for authenticating its HTTP calls and the request body, which it receives as a string in JSON format.
+The post method for `WorkflowAction1RestController` has two parameters: the JSON Web Token (JWT) and the request body.
+The token authenticates HTTP calls, and the request body contains data as a string in JSON format.

 After logging the request body, the code initializes the `transition` variable and sets its value to `auto-approve`.